p1387h/CsWebChat/README.md

 ---

 ## Overview
-Like the [Mp3Player](https://github.com/p1387h/CsPlayer) this project was mainly focused on learning / getting a glimpse at a new technology, which in this cas was .Net Core.
-SignalR is used for the main communication between the desktop client and the server while it is also possible to request information by calling ceratin controllers in the backend.
+Like the [Mp3Player](https://github.com/p1387h/CsPlayer) this project was mainly focused on learning / getting a glimpse at a new technology, which in this case was .Net Core.
+SignalR is used for the main communication between the desktop client and the server while it is also possible to request information by calling certain controllers in the backend.

 ## References
 - [Prism](https://github.com/PrismLibrary/Prism)